-This local family-operated company is run by Ryse Choquepuma and his brothers, who grew up in Manu and know it better than most.
-Tours...
+Run by Ryse Choquepuma and his brothers, who grew up in Manu and know it better than most.
+Tours are to the family home, which has been...

 This organic-feel club with an underground dance floor is ever-popular with locals and laid-back travelers alike.